NENSA Eastern High School Championship Rules Document

 Athletes may choose to compete for their home state or the state in which their school is located, but they cannot try out for both states.

 Each State will determine the competition and rules for their team selection.
-Selection event schedule and qualifying criteria should be sent to NENS ([email protected]) by December 15th.
+Athletes from supported states/provinces must compete in respective state’s qualification process.
+Selection event schedule and qualifying criteria should be sent to NENSA (staff@nensa.net) by December 15th.

 2g.
 Guests:

-Guests, both national and International,may be invited to compete in the U16 Championships.
-U16 aged guests are treated like any other competitor with regards to awards.
+Guests, both national and international, may be invited to compete in the Eastern High School Championships.
+Guests must meet the above eligibility requirements and are treated like any other competitor with regards to awards.

 3. Team Entry & Registration